Free Patterns

 You will need –

-- H or I hook I have used a #4 worsted weight yarn and my I hook or a #5 bulky yarn and my H hook and had the same results.
+• H or I hook: I have used a #4 worsted weight yarn and my I hook or a #5 bulky yarn and my H hook and had the same results.
 You can add or subtract rows as needed for the size you want.
 I can usually get a beanie from one skein, but it takes the entire skein when using a ball of Charisma type yarn.
-Sometimes I need a little more than one so make sure to have 2 skeins just in case – or a complimentary color to border your final rows. (one skein like Charisma)
+Sometimes I need a little more than one so be sure to have 2 skeins just in case – or a complimentary color to border your final rows. (one skein like Charisma)

 **You may also note that even for my beanies I work in the spiral to keep from getting the “join” seam.
 The way I do this on hats is after the requisite number of stitches per round I will do a few hdc or sc or both to “blend” the rounds into each other.
 More on this in the pattern.
 If this isn’t for you that is fine – just join and chain up like you usually do and move on to the next round.